 Wang, Y., Lin, J.-F., Kuhl, P. K., Hirsch, J. (2007).
 Mathematical and linguistic processing differs between native and second languages: An fMRI study.
 Brain Imaging and Behavior, 1, 68-82.

-Weusijana, B. K. A., Svihla, V., Gawel, D. J., & Bransford, J. D. (in press).
+Weusijana, B. K. A., Svihla, V., Gawel, D. J., & Bransford, J. D. (2009).
 MUVEs and experiential learning: Some examples.
 Innovate: Journal of Online Education.

 PDF download - PDF download